m-murray52/HolograPy/README.md

 ![alt text](https://github.com/m-murray52/HolograPy/blob/main/csv_format_excel.png)

-If the spreadsheet in which the data is stored is not formatted correctly, reorganise it as shown below:
+If the spreadsheet in which the data is stored is not formatted correctly, reorganise it as shown below and save with a .csv extension:

 https://user-images.githubusercontent.com/87316384/174852804-885207cc-09b1-4fe5-82b5-8568f8fde1e0.mp4